pywirrarika/naki/README.md

 - Morfo is an application that analyzes words in several languages (Guarani, K'iche', Qhichwua, etc). http://plogs.soic.indiana.edu/morfo/

 **Scientific Papers**

+- Micher, J. (2019).
+[Bootstrapping a Neural Morphological Generator from Morphological Analyzer Output for Inuktitut.](https://scholar.colorado.edu/cgi/viewcontent.cgi?article=1023&context=scil-cmel) In Proceedings of the Workshop on Computational Methods for Endangered Languages (Vol. 2, No. 1, p.
+7).

 - Escobar Farfan, J. I. (2019).
 [Nahuatl contemporary writing: studying convergence in the absence of a written norm](http://etheses.whiterose.ac.uk/23958/1/escobar-farfan-phdthesis_032019.pdf) (Doctoral dissertation, University of Sheffield).